Michael MayPresident, Silverstein Capital Partners

-Jason Kaufman is Vice President of Investments & Development at Silverstein Properties, Inc. and is responsible for acquisitions, capital markets and real estate development activities including co-founding Silverstein Capital Partners.
+Jason Kaufman is Senior Vice President at Silverstein Properties, Inc. and is responsible for acquisitions, capital markets and real estate development activities including co-founding Silverstein Capital Partners.
 Prior to joining Silverstein, Mr. Kaufman was the Director of Acquisitions & Asset Management at Jadam Equities Ltd, a family office with $3 billion under management and also worked for Newmark Knight Frank in Financial Services underwriting leasing and investment sales transactions.
 He started his career at Pricewaterhouse Coopers as a real estate consultant for REITs and lenders of single-asset CMBS securitizations.

 Mr. Kaufman attended the Ross School at the University of Michigan and earned a BBA with a concentration in Real Estate Finance.
 He subsequently earned a Certificate in Building Construction Technology from the New York University Schack Institute of Real Estate and an Advanced Certificate in Housing, Urban Policy & Planning from the Robert F Wagner Graduate School of Public Service at New York University.